pharo-project/pharo-website/site/success/ApptiveGrid.md

 - It uses [Zinc Components](https://github.com/svenvc/zinc) for the HTTP frontend
 - and [Soil](https://github.com/ApptiveGrid/Soil) as the persistence solution.
 - Each user has its own database (an empty soil database is 24kb on disk).
-- one Pharo image holds multiple soil databases open and provides memory caching for the objects
+- One Pharo image holds multiple soil databases open and provides memory caching for the objects
-- routing of requests is done with haproxy connection persistence
+- routing of requests is done with HAProxy connection persistence
 - the web frontend is made with Vue.js and a Pharo library that we transpile to JS with PharoJS

 ## More Infos